Mitchell Pearce: 2005 golf function incident

-In December 2005, Pearce, who was then 16 years old, was at a charity golf function in the Sunshine Coast when he was attacked by a drunken Craig Gower, the Penrith Panthers captain.
+In December 2005, Pearce, then 16 years old, was at a charity golf function in the Sunshine Coast when he was attacked by a drunken Craig Gower, the Penrith Panthers captain.
 Gower allegedly chased Pearce around the resort with a glass bottle before vomiting on him; Gower was also accused of manhandling and groping Pearce's older sister Tatum Pearce.

 2014 King Cross nightclub

 In May 2014, Pearce was fined $20,000 and suspended for one game by the Roosters following an incident in a Kings Cross nightclub.
 A video broadcast on the Nine Network appeared to show a woman in a yellow dress becoming agitated by Pearce's actions.
 She had made a complaint to the police, but did not proceed with further action.
 The police issued an infringement notice to Pearce for failing to leave the club when asked and banned him from the Kings Cross area for 48 hours.